Importance Sparsification for Sinkhorn Algorithm: Theoretical Results

-where $c_8>0$ is a constant depending on $c_1$, $c_2$, $c_3$, and $c_4$ only. \end{theorem}
+where $c_8>0$ is a constant depending on $c_1$, $c_2$, $c_3$, $c_4$, $c_a$, $c_{u,\alpha}$, and $c_6$ only. \end{theorem}

 Consider the additional conditions in Theorem~\ref{thm:suot}.
-Condition~(iv) naturally holds when $\lambda=o(1)$ and $\eps=O(\lambda)$.
-Condition~(v) can also be satisfied by rescaling the finite measures.
+Condition~(iv) imposes a mild marginal regularity together with bounded UOT dual potentials.
+Condition~(v) naturally holds when $\eps=O(\lambda)$.
 Theorem~\ref{thm:suot} shows the consistency of $\widetilde{\UOT}_{\lam,\eps} (\a, \b)$ w.r.t. the entropic UOT distance, and also requires $s$ to be at least of the order $\tO(n)$.

 The following theorem shows that the proposed \textsc{Spar-Sink} algorithm has the same number of iteration bound as the classical Sinkhorn algorithm up to a constant, for both OT and UOT problems.
 This result is a straightforward extension of the iteration bounds presented in \cite{altschuler2017near} and \cite{pham2020unbalanced}.